Ctyap/WebCrawler/README.md

 today.uci.edu/department/information_computer_sciences/*

-I recorded the how many uniques paged I found, the longest page in terms of the number of words, the 50 most common words found under those domains, and how many subdomains I found in the ics.uci,edu.
+Recorded the how many uniques paged were found, the longest page in terms of the number of words, the 50 most common words found under those domains, and how many subdomains were found in the ics.uci,edu.